FOREX-Dollar flat, euro bumps higher as sentiment see-saws

 Dollar vs. COVID caseshttps://tmsnrt.rs/38zp8Zj

-(Reporting by David Henry in New York and Ritvik Carvalho in London; editing by Jonathan Oatis)
+(Reporting by David Henry in New York and Ritvik Carvalho in London; editing by Jonathan Oatis and Alistair Bell)

 ((David.Henry@thomsonreuters.com; +1-332-219-1974; Reuters Messaging: david.henry.thomsonreuters.com@reuters.net))